elyor-doniyorov/Ruby-Capstone-Project-tel-bot/README.md

 - The bot should run.
 If you search for your bot by its username in Telegram, it should be ready to receive commands.

-- Currently, the bot responds to the commands 'start' and 'stop' and answers to your questions.
+- The bot responds to the commands 'start' and 'stop' and answers to your questions.

 - 'Start' will prompt the bot to give some basic info about itself.

-- 'stop' will stop the bot and predicts your future for the last time.
+- 'Stop' will stop the bot and predicts your future and gives some advises.

 - Of course, you can alter the messages and commands in bot.rb to something you prefer.